 Employee records must be accessible, accurate and up-to-date at all times.
 These include:

-- employees’ personal information and start dates
+- employees’ personal information

 - banking info and compensation